 In July of 2013 the three workforce development boards (Region Q, Turning Point and Northeast) that serve the Northeast Region agreed to be the lead intermediaries for the regional PtP work.

 In September of 2013 a regional PtP Leadership Council (LC) was established.
 The primary responsibilities of the LC include choosing the high growth business sectors on which to develop regional career pathways, authorizing strategic planning committees to develop the pathways, and approving the pathway reports.
-Four pathways have been addressed, beginning with Health Care in 2013, Agriscience/Business Technology in 2014, Advanced Manufacturing in 2015 and Business Support Services in 2019 and Agriscience/Biotechnology in 2020.
+Four pathways have been addressed, beginning with Health Care in 2016, Advanced Manufacturing in 2016, Business Support Services in 2019 and Agriscience/Biotechnology in 2020.

 Many states and entities have worked to develop career pathways for a number of years.
 North Carolina’s pathway initiative contains a set of required elements that have been developed with and approved by the state’s primary workforce development partners.
 These elements are foundational to Certified Career Pathways in the state and endorsed by the NC Works Commission.